mebeim/aoc/2019/README.md

 print('Part 2:', out)
 ```

+As it turns out, the code runs fine and we get a really big number as the last
-And the springdroid safely makes it to the other side!
+output value.
+This means we got it right!
+The springdroid safely makes it to the
+other side, and we get our part 2 solution.

 [d01]: #day-1---the-tyranny-of-the-rocket-equation